 National Leadership Program, Summer 2018

-Rachael Walloga is a Development Fellow in RespectAbility’s National Leadership Program.
+Rachael Walloga was a Nonprofit Management Fellow in RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Walloga’s work as a translator for Compass Regional Hospice in Centreville, Maryland led her to meet older adults who developed disabilities later in life and were dealing with a language barrier in relation to their care.
 For this reason, she decided to be a Fellow at RespectAbility.

 Here, Walloga is working with everyone at the organization to develop a skills toolkit that outlines a comprehensive list of disabilities, their descriptions and suggestions for caregivers in both English and Spanish.
 As her previous advocacy work was focused on promoting LGBTQ rights and those of the Hispanic community, Walloga is hoping to learn and to develop more intersectionality in her professional and private life during her summer fellowship.

 At Washington College, located in the historical village of Chestertown, Maryland, Walloga is entering her senior year.
 She is a double major in International Studies and Spanish, as well as a French minor.
 Outside of class, she holds office as the Vice President of a Spanish language theater club, Grupo Cambalache, and works part-time at the university gym.
 After spending the spring semester of her sophomore year in Madrid, Spain always will hold a special place in her heart.